-Fuel Oil Drains in Service and for Overhaul
+Fuel oil drains in service and for overhaul

-The main purpose of the drain 'AD' is to collect fuel oil from the fuel pumps.
+The main purpose of the drain 'AF' is to collect pure fuel oil from the fuel pumps as well as the unintentional leakage from the high pressure pipes.

-The drain oil is led to an overflow tank and can be pumped to the heavy fuel oil (HFO) tank or to the settling tank.
+From the overflow tank, the drained fuel oil is led to the heavy fuel oil (HFO) tank or to the settling tank.
 In case of ultra low sulphur (ULSFO) or distillate fuel oil, the piping should allow the fuel oil to be pumped to the ultra low sulphur or distillate fuel oil tank.